All Products

 For more information, see Import data from MaxCompute using SQL.

-For more information about the data type mapping between MaxCompute and Hologres, see Data type mapping between MaxCompute and Hologres.
+For the full mapping between MaxCompute and Hologres data types, see Data type mapping between MaxCompute and Hologres.